-In this article you will read about the importance of using the hotend X to print fiber-filled materials.
+In this article you will understand the importance of using the hotend X to print fiber-filled materials.

-The hotend X - 0.6 mm is only compatible with the BCN3D Epsilon 3D printer and is the right hotend to print with BCN3D fiber-filled materials PP GF30, PAHT CF15.
+The hotend X - 0.6 mm is only compatible with the BCN3D Epsilon 3D printer and is the correct hotend to print BCN3D fiber-filled materials PP GF30 and PAHT CF15.

-But let's start from the beginning to understand the issue that we are facing.
+But let's start from the beginning to fully understand the issue.

-The standard hotends use brass nozzles, these were designed to be used with soft filaments like PLA, ABS, PP, etc. But nowadays the 3d printing industry request other materials with new properties, that's why the fiber materials have come to stay.
+The standard hotends use brass nozzles.
+These were designed to be used with soft filaments like PLA, ABS, PP, etc. But nowadays the 3D printing industry demands other materials with new properties.
+Which brings us to fiber filled materials.

 The downside?
 These materials are much more abrasive, they literally act like metal files when are extruded thought the nozzle.
 As you will see, it is not necessary to print many meters of these filaments to start causing irreparable damage to your brass hotends.

 These painful pictures were taken after printing just 250gr of carbon fiber filled filament, using a brand new brass 0.4mm nozzle.
 You can compare the wear of the hotend X after printing 2.5 kg of various carbon filled materials, and glass filled materials too "right side hotend".
 Ten times the amount of material (250g) that the brass nozzle on the left has printed.

 The pictures are self-explanatory, the tip of the brass nozzle has worn down making the nozzle shorter in overall length, causing, for sure, calibration issues.
 The tip of the nozzle has also been rounded over into a dome shape due to abrasion.